 - Are you comfortable with the law and the settlement process?
 If you choose to handle your accident on your own, you will need a good understanding of the legal underpinnings of your claims and the settlement process, which will often require familiarity with both statutory and case law.
 If you don’t think you are up to that challenge, you’ll want to hand it over to a professional.

 Did a Klein, Texas, Car Accident Injure You?
-The Attorneys of Stewart J. Guss, Attorney at Law, Are Here to Help
+The Attorneys of Stewart J. Guss, Injury Accident Lawyers, Are Here to Help

 If you were injured in a car accident in Klein, consult a Klein personal injury lawyer as quickly as possible to explore your options.
-For a free case evaluation to see if Texas law might entitle you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Attorney at Law, at 281-664-6500, or send us an email through our online contact form.
+For a free case evaluation to see if Texas law might entitle you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Injury Accident Lawyers, at 281-664-6500, or send us an email through our online contact form.
 Remember, you pay nothing at the time we take your case, and you pay us nothing unless and until we’ve won financial recovery for your damages.

 Don´t Take Chances – Let Us Help You!